Shahbaz Bhatti: Assassination

 Bhatti had been the recipient of death threats since 2009, when he spoke in support of Pakistani Christians attacked in the 2009 Gojra riots in Punjab Province.
 These threats increased following his support for Asia Bibi, a Pakistani Christian sentenced to death in 2010 for blasphemy.
 The United States had tried to obtain increased security for him and get him an armoured car but was unsuccessful.
 Bhatti himself foretold his death and recorded a video, which was to be released in case of his death, where he said "I believe in Jesus Christ who has given his own life for us, and I am ready to die for a cause.
 I'm living for my community ... and I will die to defend their rights."

 According to the BBC, Bhatti was travelling to work through a residential district, having just left his mother's home, when his vehicle was sprayed with bullets.
 At the time of the attack he was alone, without any security.
 His driver reports having stopped the car and ducked when he saw armed men approaching rather than attempting to evade the threat.
 Bhatti was taken to a nearby hospital, but he was pronounced dead on arrival.
-The group Tehrik-i-Taliban told the BBC that they carried out the attack, because Bhatti was a "known blasphemer."
-A Roman Catholic who had criticised Pakistan's blasphemy law, his death follows that of Punjab governor Salman Taseer, who was also assassinated amid the controversy over the blasphemy law.
+Leader of the Pakistani Taliban Asmatullah Muiawiya (killed in an air strike in 2017) told the BBC that his group carried out the attack because Bhatti was a "known blasphemer."
+Paul Bhatti, Bhatti's brother, became Minister of National Harmony and Minority Affairs as well as Chairman of the APMA following the assassination.
+A Christian who had criticised Pakistan's blasphemy laws, his death follows that of Punjab Province governor Salman Taseer, who was also killed on 4 January 2011, amid the controversy over the blasphemy law.

 On the day following Bhatti's assassination, hundreds of Christian demonstrators reportedly took to the streets across Punjab, with protesters burning tires and demanding justice.
 According to Minorities Concern of Pakistan, "Investigators are divided over the assassination case with some in the Islamabad police pointing the fingers at the Taliban and al-Qaeda".
+A pamphlet found at his crime scene mentioned the Punjabi Taliban.
 Later in 2011, an attempt was also made to shift the blame to "internal squabbles" among Christians.
 According to the same group, the identity of Bhatti's murderer was still unknown.
 In the months that followed, minority groups in Pakistan demanded the formation of a commission to probe the Bhatti case.